trufflesuite/trufflesuite.com/public/docs/advanced/configuration.md

 ### license

-Used for EthPM package specification.
-Add this option if you plan to publish your contracts to EthPM.
+License to use for this package.
+Strictly informative.

 Example:
 ```javascript